MarcL/marclittlemore.com/_posts/2016-09-29-finding-bugs-with-git-bisect.md

 You'll have to ensure the script that you're using fails with a non-zero return value for this to work.
 For the code that fails in my above discussion, our test suite hung so it wasn't as easy to use automation here.

-### Wrap up
+### Conclusion: Use "git bisect"

-As you can see, using `git bisect` is an easy way to quickly determine where defects have crept into a `git` codebase.
+As you can see, using `git bisect` is an easy way to quickly determine where defects have crept into a `git` project.
 You should start using it as its an effective tool to understand.
 For more information have a read of this great git SCM article on [debugging with git](https://git-scm.com/book/en/v2/Git-Tools-Debugging-with-Git).
 Also, take some time to look at the [git bisect documentation](https://git-scm.com/docs/git-bisect) too.